Get PulmCCM’s Weekly Email Update

 Once upon a time in 1964, it was noted that propranolol, a nonselective beta-blocker, could precipitate severe bronchospasm in patients with asthma, especially at high doses.
 Additional small studies showed propranolol and other nonselective beta blockers could increase airway resistance.
 British guidelines advise avoiding beta blockers in asthma generally.
 As a result, beta blockers are often withheld from people with asthma or COPD who might benefit (i.e., those with congestive heart failure or past myocardial infarction).

-More recent evidence from better-quality studies suggests newer, cardioselective beta blockers appear safe and might even be beneficial in people with COPD, potentially reducing mortality and exacerbations.
+More recent evidence from multiple observational studies suggests newer, cardioselective beta blockers appear safe and might even be beneficial in people with COPD, potentially reducing mortality and exacerbations.
+However, in a randomized trial (BLOCK-COPD), patients taking beta-blockers had more-severe COPD exacerbations, on average.

 As for asthma, chronic use of cardioselective beta blockers doesn't seem to precipitate asthma attacks in mild or moderate asthma.
 A 2002 meta-analysis in Annals Internal Medicine showed that a single dose of beta blocker did reduce asthmatics' FEV1 by ~7.5% predicted, but this decrement went away with chronic use.
 They concluded "Cardioselective beta-blockers do not produce clinically significant adverse respiratory effects in patients with mild to moderate reactive airway disease ... cardioselective beta-blockers should not be withheld from patients with mild to moderate reactive airway disease."
 (That analysis did also conclude that nonselective beta-blocker use reduced FEV1, FVC, and bronchodilator response to ß-agonist, but without noticeable increase in subjective respiratory symptoms or need for ß-agonist inhalers.)
 A 2014 meta-analysis of 32 studies suggested more caution, reporting that 1 in 8 asthmatics exposed to selective beta blockers had an acute drop >20% in FEV1.
 That analysis could not report on chronic use of beta blockers, nor exacerbation risk.